shubhamugare/K-NN/knn.md

 ```

 ## Sigmoid

+Sigmoid is similar to Relu.
+We proceed each element
+by X[I]=1/(1-exp(-Y[I])), where
+X is the output tensor and Y is the input tensor.
+The shape of X and Y will be the same.
 ```k
   rule <k> let X:Id = sigmoidTensor(Y:Id) in E => defineTensor(X,Is) ~> sigmoidTensorHelper(Y, X, Is) ~> E ... </k>
        <shape>...
 Y |-> Is ...</shape>